sanya-sharma/distributed-systems-ghc/README.md

 **1. Add the following circuit breaker to the payment [service.go](https://github.com/sanya-sharma/distributed-systems-ghc/blob/main/payment/service/service.go) file**

 ```
-    //CircuitBreaker structure
+    //CircuitBreaker is the structure for circuit breaker
+    // It has two fields:
+    //   1. mu - Locks, Unlocks the the variable.
+    //   2. open - Stores whether the circuit is open or not
     type CircuitBreaker struct {
         mu   sync.Mutex
         open bool
     }

     // ExecuteTransaction executes the transaction using circuit breaker.
+    // Given a certain number of failures happening in a payment gateway,
+    // it'll stop retrying to avoid undue stress on the system and break open the circuit.
+    // Circuit will be reset after a certain interval of time.
     func (cb *CircuitBreaker) ExecuteTransaction(operation func() bool, consecutiveFails int, paymentGateway string) bool {
         cb.mu.Lock()
         defer cb.mu.Unlock()
         if cb.open {
-            // Print log informing user of open circuit and that we are not retrying
+            // Best Practice: Print log informing user of open circuit state and that we are not retrying
             // return from this function
         }